 Victims of brain injuries often find themselves embroiled in complex litigation whilst trying to come to terms with their recently acquired cognitive impairments.
 This is understandably an extremely frustrating and challenging experience for them.
 Experienced brain injury attorneys can take the lead while providing invaluable compassion and support.

 Victims of brain injuries are often confused and unaware of their symptoms.
 We work with medical and rehabilitative experts as necessary to investigate the full range of any injuries.
 We make sure your symptoms are recognized, documented, and taken seriously by the defendant and its insurer.

 It is also important to be aware of the strategies that your insurance company may use against you and to act to protect your case before your insurer attacks it.
 For example, if a vehicle was involved in an accident it is not uncommon for an insurance company to have the vehicle crushed as soon as possible, which destroys your chances of obtaining evidence of any mechanical failures.

 Take Action to Protect Your Case

-Our extensive experience with brain injury matters enables us to work with family, friends and medical staff to gather compelling evidence and to build your case.
+Our extensive experience with brain injury matters enables us to work with family, friends, and medical staff to gather compelling evidence and build your case.
 Witnesses who provide before and after evidence can often help us to overcome ambiguities in medical records.
-In our experience juries also believe honest witnesses providing these sorts of statements more often than hired experts.
+In our experience juries also believe honest witnesses provide these sorts of statements more often than hired experts.